 • The yogi answered the living cause the dead does not exist anymore.

-• The yogi said the one that human still could not find.
+• The yogi said the one that humans still could not find.

 • The yogi answered, by being powerful without promoting fear